The Clear

 waste of time, but

 I was determined to follow this through.
-I had some demons

-to conquer.
+left to conquer.

 |

-Please forgive my
+Please forgive me

 for my lack of modesty, but

-once we entered the dance club, I saw
+once we entered Spats, I

-immediately our dancing was at a
+realized that our dancing was on a

-total different level from the people here at
+totally different level from the people here at

 the club.
-In fact I was
+In fact, I was

 embarrassed at how much better Susie and I were than the other